-Tyler Moore is an Assistant Professor of Law, and teaches courses in constitutional law, legal theory, and agricultural law.
-His research analyzes legal interpretation, early American political and legal thought, hermeneutic theory, and the Judiciary Act of 1789.
-Before coming to South Dakota, Tyler served as a law clerk to the Hon.
-Jonathan A. Kobes of the United States Court of Appeals for the Eighth Circuit, worked as a litigation associate with Faegre Baker Daniels LLP, and served as a volunteer law clerk for the Hon.
-John M. Gerrard of the United States District Court for the District of Nebraska.
-He earned his B.A. from the University of Nebraska, a J.D. from the Georgetown University Law Center, and his M.A. from the University of Notre Dame, where he is currently a Ph.D. candidate in the political theory and constitutional studies program.
-Tyler grew up on a farm near York, Nebraska.
+Tyler Moore is an assistant professor of law and teaches courses in constitutional law, jurisprudence, federal courts, and agricultural law.
+Before coming to South Dakota, Tyler worked as a litigation associate at Faegre Baker Daniels LLP and for the Hon.
+Jonathan A. Kobes of the U.S. Court of Appeals for the Eighth Circuit and the Hon.
+John M. Gerrard of the U.S. District Court for the District of Nebraska.
+He earned his PhD from the University of Notre Dame, a JD from the Georgetown University Law Center, and his BA from the University of Nebraska.
+His academic work has appeared or is forthcoming in such publications as the American Journal of Jurisprudence, the Tulsa Law Review, and the Journal of Contemporary Legal Issues.
+In January 2023, he was selected as a Campbell Fellow at the Hoover Institution at Stanford University.
+Tyler grew up on a farm in rural Nebraska.

 Constitutional law I and II, jurisprudence, federal courts, agricultural law

 Theories of legal interpretation, hermeneutic theory, the Anti-Federalists, the creation of the federal judiciary